NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

             d.
 DHCPINFORM

-        3.  []{#the_equivalent .anchor}Which of the following DHCP
-            address allocation types is the equivalent of a reservation in Windows Server 2012 R2?
+        3. Which of the following DHCP address allocation types is the equivalent of a reservation in Windows Server 2012 R2?

             a.
 Dynamic allocation